 On today’s date in 2016, a missing stamp from the only known “Inverted Jenny” sheet was returned to the American Philatelic Research Library (APRL) after more than 60 years during a special ceremony at the World Stamp Show in New York City.

-Keelin O’Neill of Ireland, inherited the stamp—one of a block of four stamps stolen at a 1955 American Philatelic Society (APS) show in Norfolk, Va.—from his grandfather and brought it to an auction house in New York City in April 2016.
-The stamp was then taken to the Philatelic Foundation in New York City, where it was discovered that the stamp was Position 76 of the missing McCoy Block.
+Keelin O’Neill, of Ireland, inherited the stamp – one of a block of four stamps stolen at a 1955 American Philatelic Society (APS) show in Norfolk, Va. – from his grandfather and brought it to an auction house in New York City in April 2016.
+The stamp was then taken to the Philatelic Foundation, where the stamp was determined to be Position 76 of the missing McCoy Block.

 ONE STAMP STILL MISSING

 The claim to the stolen block was assigned to the APRL in 1979 by owner Ethel McCoy, a New York stamp collector, who loaned the block to stamp collecting organizations for public display.

 Two of the four stamps were recovered in the 1970s and 80s, but there were no leads on the whereabouts of the remaining two stamps.